Server Configuration Type

 Dedicated: A computer that is dedicated to running the MySQL server.
 Because no other major applications run on this server, this setting configures MySQL to use the majority of available memory.

-Prevents MySQL Installer from attempting to optimize the server installation, and instead, sets the default values to the server variables included in the
+Manual: Prevents MySQL Configurator from attempting to optimize the server installation, and instead, sets the default values to the server variables included in the

 my.iniconfiguration file.
 With the

-Manualtype selected, MySQL Installer uses the default value of 16M for the
+Manualtype selected, MySQL Configurator uses the default value of 16M for the

 Connectivity options control how the connection to MySQL is made.
 Options include: